haochiencho/stockShareCalculator/README.md

+# Stock Share Calculator

-given a budget, current cost of each stock, and ideal percentage investment of that stock (compare to total budget) This program returns a vector of number of shares of each stock to buy that is the closest to the ideal percentage
+Given a budget, a set of stocks, and the percentage of the investment to allocate to each stock, return the number of (non-fractional) shares of each stock to buy to get as close as possible to the ideal portfolio split.

+## Usage

+Install dependencies using `pip install -r requirements.txt`

+Then run `python stock-share-calc.py` and follow the prompts.